What is Valve Flow Coefficient (Cv)?

 Prefer to listen?
 Check out our podcast on this topic!

-If you have further questions about selective a valve, contact your local Kimray store or authorized distributor.
+If you have further questions about selecting a valve, contact your local Kimray store or authorized distributor.